 In 1993 Malawi became a democracy and shortly after adopted a new constitution.
-From the leadership of the first democratically elected President, Bakili Muluzi, to the current state of affairs where the country is led by a woman President (only the second in Africa), there have been many good things worth celebrating that have happened to Malawi over the course of its history.
+From the leadership of the first democratically elected President, Bakili Muluzi, to recently when the country was led by a woman (only the second in Africa), there have been many good things worth celebrating that have happened to Malawi over the course of its history.

 Malawi Ace aims to inspire and provide a platform not for divisive or accusatory debate but for collective formulation of useful and practical answers to the country’s challenges – which we hope can find root or consensus within Malawi’s present and upcoming leadership.
 It aims to question things which can be done better, to straighten the road and illuminate light onto the darkeness, and to applaud noteworthy achievements which will drive Malawi forward.